 In this table:

-- ‘UserID’ is an integer and cannot be NULL.
-It’s our primary key
+‘UserID’ is an integer and cannot be NULL.
+It is our primary key

 Step 4: Insert Data into the Table

-Let’s insert some data into the Users table.
-Note that each UserID must be unique.
+Let’s add some data in the Users table.
+Note that each UserID should be unique.

 INSERT INTO Users (UserID, FirstName, LastName, Email) VALUES (1, 'Intellipaat', 'Software', '[email protected]');